charliecalvert/CloudNotes/Assignments/React/RestTests.md

 This assignment is built on top of the [RestBasics][rb] assignments.
 You should be working in a branch called **Week03-RestTest**.

-I'm assuming that you are working in a folder called **Week02-RestBasics** and that has both a **client** and **server** folder in it.
+I'm assuming that you are working in a folder called **Week02-RestBasics** and that it has both a **client** and **server** folder in it.
 If there is any doubt about the primary folder name, be sure to specify it when you turn in the assignment.

 ## Install